FIWARE/mintaka/README.md

 We recommend to run mintaka with the provided [docker container](https://hub.docker.com/r/fiware/mintaka/).
-Since mintaka is built using the [Micronaut-Framework](https://micronaut.io/) all configurations can be provided either via configuration file([application.yaml](src/main/resources/application.yml)) or as environment variables.
+Since mintaka is built using the [Micronaut-Framework](https://micronaut.io/) all configurations can be provided either via configuration file ([application.yaml](src/main/resources/application.yml)) or as environment variables.
 For detailed information about the configuration mechanism, see the [framework documentation](https://docs.micronaut.io/2.1.3/guide/index.html#configurationProperties).

-The following table will concentrate on the important configurations for mintaka:
+The following table concentrates on the most important configuration parameters for Mintaka:

 |  Property | Env-Var | Description | Default |
 | ----------------- | ----------------------------------- | ----------------------------------------------- | ------------------------ |